Istanbul Bilgi University: History

 The university was established with the motto Non scholae, sed vitae discimus, and is regarded as Turkey's fourth private university.
 Its precursor institution was the Istanbul School of International Studies.

 In 2007, the university expanded with the opening of its SantralIstanbul Campus, located on the site of the Silahtarağa Power Plant, the first urban-scale power plant of the Ottoman Empire.
 The Kozyatağı Campus was later established on the Asian side of Istanbul in 2015.

-In 2019, Can Holding became a supporter of the Bilgi Education and Culture Foundation, which oversees the university.
+In 2019, Can Holding became a supporter of the Bilgi Education and Culture Foundation, which oversaw the university.
 The university furthered its internationalization efforts in 2020 through a collaboration with Arizona State University aimed at improving the quality of education and research.
 According to the 2020 Turkey University Satisfaction Survey, Istanbul Bilgi University ranked among the A group universities in the country.
-In 2025, Istanbul Bilgi University is ranked among the top 5 private universities in Turkey according to the QS World University Rankings.
+In 2025, Istanbul Bilgi University ranked among the top 5 private universities in Turkey according to the QS World University Rankings.

 Academic representatives from each department, elected by the students in the fall semester, are part of the university council.
 The university also offers a vibrant student life, with various student clubs.
 In 2007, Istanbul Bilgi University established an official student LGBT organization, named Gökkuşağı (English: Rainbow).
 Since its foundation, Istanbul Bilgi University has been administered by the Board of Trustees, consisting of 11 members.
-The current president of the board is Dr. Çağrı Bağcıoğlu.
+The president of the board is Dr. Çağrı Bağcıoğlu.

+Istanbul Bilgi University was closed by decree published in the Official Gazette on 22 May 2026 in accordance with Additional Article 11 of the Higher Education Law No. 2547.
+Following the closure, students were transferred to Mimar Sinan Fine Arts University, the university's guarantor institution.
+The decree published in the Official Gazette on 25 May 2026 revoked the decision to withdraw the operating license of the university.